Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Methods

-Finally, we embed single tokens $\Bv$ corresponding to the set of tokens in $\cS^\ast$ in the LM embedding space and pass them to the LM.
-In this manner we provide the LM with a textual representation of the current observation.
-Like in HELM and HELMv2, we instantiate the LM with TrXL.
 Note that $k = |\cS^\ast|$ is another hyperparameter of our method, namely the number of tokens that represent an observation.
 Effectively, $k$ controls the degree of compression in the memory.

-By performing this procedure at every time step, we build up a human-readable representation of the history of the current episode.
+Finally, we embed single tokens $\Bv$ corresponding to the set of tokens in $\cS^\ast$ in the LM embedding space and pass them to the LM.
+In this manner, we provide the LM with a textual representation of the current observation.
+While HELM and HELMv2 also leverage the latent structure of a pre-trained LM, they do not explicitly represent the observations in the form of text, thus, do not provide a human-readable form of past observations.
 Another improvement over HELMv2 is that SHELM removes the restriction of HELMv2 that the embedding spaces of CLIP and LM must have the same dimensionality.
-In turn, any CLIP-like encoder can be used as semantic extractor for SHELM.
-A graphical illustration of the methodology of SHELM is depicted in \cref{fig:methodology}.
+In turn, any CLIP-like encoder can be used as semantic extractor for SHELM. \cref{fig:methodology} shows an illustration of the methodology of SHELM.